Cohesion policy:

 Cohesion policy programmes use various national or regional indicators to capture the benefits of the investments.
 In the 2014-2020 period, there are two EU 'common indicators' used by many programmes to track the number of people that benefit from the many and diverse measures supported.

-... protected from flood risks
+... population protected from flood risks

-...protected from fire risks
+... population protected from fire risks

 What about the future?